-Effective April 1, 2017, the AICPA updated the CPA exam to be a 50/50 split between Multiple Choice Questions and Task Based Simulations/Written Communication Tasks.
+The AICPA updated the CPA Exam to be a 50/50 split between Multiple Choice Questions and Task-Based Simulations/Written Communication Tasks.
 This change has caused simulations (or sims for short) to become a larger portion of an exam candidate’s score.
 Consequently, doing well on the sims has become even more crucial to passing.

 We want you to crush your sim experience; below, we’ve listed 7 mistakes CPA exam candidates make on simulations, and strategies you can use to avoid them.